Mental Health Medication Management Services

 Having started my career as a family nurse practitioner, I recognize the connection between mind and body and can see how mental health impacts physical health and vice versa.

-When treating physical health problems, often enough the root cause is a result of significant stressors and traumas which caused inflammation leading to chronic illness.
-And certainly when people have medical problems, this in turn impacts their mental health.
+The root cause of physical health problems is often a result of significant stressors and traumas which caused inflammation leading to chronic illness.
+And certainly when people have medical problems, this in turn may significantly impact their mental health.

 These observations led me to a lifelong career considering the entirety of a person and the environment around them.